Bugleweed (Ajuga Reptans)

 Genus: Ajuga (a-JOO-guh) Family: Lamiaceae (lay-mee-AY-see-ee) Species: reptans (REP-tanz)

-Description: Ajuga reptans, commonly called bugleweed, or carpet bugleweed is a rapidly spreading, mat-forming ground cover which features shiny, dark green leaves.
+Description: Ajuga reptans, commonly called bugleweed, or carpet bugleweed is a rapidly spreading, mat-forming ground cover which features shiny, dark green leaves and small, lavender-blue flowers on 3.9–5.9 in stalks.
 A member of the mint family, some cultivars of this species feature variegated leaves.
 Dense foliage will choke out weeds.
 Not particularly tolerant of foot traffic.

 Soil and pH: Prefers moist, humusy, well-drained soils with good drainage, but tolerates moderately dry ones.